jerhadf/phil-quiz-map/README.md

 # phil-quiz-map

+The Quora answer that started it all: https://www.quora.com/Where-do-you-place-yourself-on-this-map-of-philosophical-positions/answer/Jeremy-Hadfield

 ## Overview

 I'll send you more details of what I'm planning on, but for now I'm just thinking of it as two major components: